Linuxfabrik/monitoring-plugins/check-plugins/wordpress-security-scan/README.md

 Two sources are merged:

 * The remote scan, run as `wpscan --url=<url> --format=json`.
-It contributes the known vulnerabilities including their CVSS scores, the exposures, the interesting findings and the enumerable usernames. `wpscan --version` is called first to find out which enumeration choices the installed release accepts and how old its vulnerability database is.
+It contributes the known vulnerabilities including their CVSS scores, the exposures, the interesting findings and the enumerable usernames.
+The installed `wpscan` version is determined first, so the scan is adapted to what that release supports.
 * The local installation below `--path`.
 The check reads `wp-includes/version.php` for the core version, the plugin and theme headers below `wp-content/` for the installed components and their versions, and `wp-config.php` for the site URL when `--url` is not given.

 The second source exists because a black box scan can only find plugins and themes it is able to fingerprint from the outside.
 On a site with seventeen plugins it may recognise four.
 The check therefore reports both numbers ("Installed locally: 17 plugins, 3 themes.
 Detected by the scan: 4 plugins, 3 themes.") so the coverage of the scan is visible instead of implied.